nanasysim/ACIT4640-lab13/README.md

 ### When is the lock file present?

-The lock file is present only while a Terraform command that modifies or refreshes state is running (for example `terraform apply`, `terraform destroy`, or some `terraform plan` operations).
+The lock file is present only while a Terraform command that modifies or refreshes state is running (for example `terraform apply`, `terraform destroy` operations).
 It appears in the bucket to prevent concurrent changes and is removed when the command finishes.

 ### Is the lock file always in the bucket after it is created?